hhas/appleeventbridge/AppleEventBridge/doc-source/8 commands.md

         appObj.make(new: className, at: insertionLoc)

-   If the `make` command is called on an object specifier, appscript will pack that specifier as the Apple event's "subject" attribute.
+   If the `make` command is called on an object specifier, AEB will pack that specifier as the Apple event's "subject" attribute.
 Be aware that some applications may not handle this attribute correctly, in which case the specifier should be passed via the `make` command's `at:` parameter.

 ## Command errors